cosmos/cosmos-sdk/CONTRIBUTING.md

     - Code must live in a reasonable location, considering dependency structures (for example, not importing testing modules in production code, or including example code modules in production code).
     - If you approve the PR, you are responsible for any issues mentioned here and any issues that should have been addressed after thoroughly reviewing the reviewer checklist items in the pull request template.
 - If you sat down with the PR submitter and did a pairing review, add this information in the `Approval` or your PR comments.
-- If you are only making "surface level" reviews, submit any notes as `Comments` without adding a review.
+- If you are only making "surface level" reviews, submit notes as a `comment` review.

 ### Updating Documentation